ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/lora-spd/datasheet.md

 download: true
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # LoRa SPD Datasheet

 ## Overview

 ## Description

 The **LoRa SPD**, also known as the LA-GT1000 SN1-1 Lightning Arrestor 2, is an outdoor RF surge protection device installed between the antenna and the LoRa gateway to prevent damage from lightning-induced surges, transient voltages, and overcurrent events.
-It features a two-stage protection circuit that ensures fast response and stable signal transmission with low insertion loss and 50&nbsp;Ω impedance across the 800&nbsp;MHz\~960&nbsp;MHz range.
+It features a two-stage protection circuit that ensures fast response and stable signal transmission with low insertion loss and 50 Ω impedance across the 800 MHz\~960 MHz range.

 Constructed from high-conductivity copper and enclosed in an IP67-rated housing, the LoRa SPD provides reliable and durable performance in harsh outdoor environments.

 ## Features

 - Connector type: **N-type male to N-type female**
-- Impedance: **50&nbsp;Ω**
+- Impedance: **50 Ω**
-- Frequency range: **800&nbsp;MHz\~960&nbsp;MHz**
+- Frequency range: **800 MHz\~960 MHz**
-- Power loss: **≤ 0.3&nbsp;dB**
+- Power loss: **≤ 0.3 dB**
 - Ingress protection: **IP67**
-- Nominal Discharge Current: **10&nbsp;kA (8/20&nbsp;µs)**
+- Nominal Discharge Current: **10 kA (8/20 µs)**
 - Two-stage protection circuit
-- Residual Voltage (Up): **≤ 15&nbsp;V**
+- Residual Voltage (Up): **≤ 15 V**

 ## Specifications